5 Top Tips to be a Great IT Trainer

 Happy has two main trainer courses – Training the IT Trainer Essentials is a 2 day course suitable for total beginners, with no formal experience at all.

 The TPMA Certification Essentials course, meanwhile, is a four day course for trainers with at least 6 months of practical training experience, ending in a formal and industry-recognised Institute Certified Training Practitioner qualification from the Learning and Performance Institute.

-To find out more about courses, contact us and we will be happy to help and advise which course is best for you.
+To find out more about courses, contact us and we'll be able advise what course is best for you.